field project manager

 office Manager and executive assistant

 I studied at ELTE Faculty of Law, Bibó István Law College and Solymár Waldorf Education Institute.
 I worked for 18 years in Waldorf education.
-Besides teaching I have a vast experience in the world of civil society.
-I worked in the Parliament, at a political weekly (Beszélő), in the Snetberger Music Talent Centre and K-Monitor, where I am still working as a volunteer.
-My dream is that my country becomes a place where citizens live and act in communities, respect, accept and support each other and there is a transparent and democratic state to serve them.
+Besides teaching I have experience in the world of civil society.
+I worked in the Parliament, at a political weekly (Beszélő), in the Snetberger Music Talent Centre and K-Monitor.
 Family is an important part of my life.
 I love singing and going to concerts, exhibitions and the theatre.
-As a member of the “Stripe-Wednesday” Choir I organise the yearly Choirs’ Night festival in Budapest.

 My career started at Népszabadság’s science-technology column - former daily printed newspaper in Hungary- as a journalist trainee.
 Shortly after I joined to Greenpeace Hungary as public relations and communications assistant.
 Besides my work I completed a BA in social sciences at Péter Catholic University.
 In my thesis I did a research on the media coverage of a social and enviromental disaster, the so-called „red-sludge catastrophe”.
 After my BA I was living in Paris and have worked on climate change related mobilization and communications campaigns for the COP21.
 I moved back to Hungary thanks to a Google Internship programme, then started to work as a Marketing and PR manager at an online marketing agency.
 I joined Habitat in the beginning of 2017.
 Currently I work as communications manager, managing the organization’s overall communication on both online and offline channels.